Rhubarb Strawberry Crumb Bars

 - Whisk together butter, brown sugar, and salt.
 Add flour and mix together using a fork or your fingers to create large crumbs.
 Refrigerate until ready to use.

-- In a medium bowl, combine rhubarb, strawberries, brown sugar, and 1/3 c (50g) of flour.
-Sift or whisk together remaining flour, baking powder, and salt, then set aside.
+- In a medium bowl, combine rhubarb, strawberries, brown sugar, and 1/3 cup (50g) of flour.
+In another bowl, sift or whisk together remaining flour, baking powder, and salt, then set aside.

 - In a mixer, beat butter and confectioners' sugar until light and fluffy.
 Slowly add eggs and vanilla extract.
 Stir in flour mix until just incorporated.

-- Spread batter in prepared pan, top with rhubarb/strawberry mix then top with streusel topping.
+- Spread batter in prepared pan.
+Top with rhubarb/strawberry mix then spread the crumb topping mixture evenly over the top.

 - Bake 50-55 minutes or until golden and a toothpick comes out clean.
 Let cool in pan, then remove from pan using the overhanging parchment tabs.